 Science! ..and Magic!

 (One of my favourite authors – Susan Pinker – has written a book called The Village Effect.
-I’ve referenced her work on a couple of occasions in the Your Family Village podcast because it speaks directly to what I’m talking about.
+I’ve referenced this book a few times in the Your Family Village podcast because it speaks directly to what I’m talking about.
 I encourage everyone to read it.)

 Building Your Family Village